 20s & 30s Young Adult Group: 7pm on Wednesdays

 Women's Bible Study: noon on Tuesdays

-Various Children, Youth & Family Programming: Little Lambs Preschool, JOY Summer Camp, K-8th Wednesday After-school Adventures, Middle & High School Sunday School and Youth Groups
+Children, Youth & Family Programming: Little Lambs Preschool, JOY Summer Camp, K-8th Wednesday After-School Adventures, Music Academy, Middle School Breakfast Club Thursdays at 7:45am

 To encourage respect for human life from the moment of fertilization.
 Education on issues including development in the womb, abortion, adoption, and sexual purity.
 Offering comfort and pointing the way of forgiveness to anyone hurt by abortion.